HalfMooon/learngit/readme.txt

-git is a distributed version contral system git is free software distributed under the GPL
-ADD ONE LINE
-creating a new branch is quick
+git is a distributed version contral system git is aaaa free software distributed under the GPL ADD ONE LINE creating a new branch is quick
 <<<<<<< HEAD